DIPlib/diplib/src/documentation/design.md

-We use *OpenMP* for multithreading, mostly because it seems (to me) easier to use than Intel's *Threading Building Blocks* (*TBB*). *TBB* does not require special compiler support, but all modern compilers support *OpenMP* (except for MacOS XCode CLang, even though it's possible to get a version of CLang that does).
+We use *OpenMP* for multithreading, mostly because it seems (to me) easier to use than Intel's *Threading Building Blocks* (*TBB*). *TBB* does not require special compiler support, but all modern compilers support *OpenMP* (except for XCode's CLang on MacOS, even though it's possible to get a version of CLang that does).
 The GNU Compiler Collection has very good support for *OpenMP*, and is available on all platforms. *TBB* probably also plays better with C++ code than *OpenMP*, which does not allow exceptions to be thrown across parallel construct boundaries.
 But